awwaiid/thelackthereof/Keyboard_Number-Symbol_Swap.md

 Once you put your .Xmodmap in place (and do "xmodmap .Xmodmap" to load it), your buttons are swapped!
 But you might find, as I did, that other applications with key-modifiers expected those same keys to be numbers.
 Some of them you can just hold down an extra 'shift' for, but some you can't.
 And that's no fun anyway.

-First thing that I fixed is my [[XMonad Window Manager]].
+First thing that I fixed is [[Xmonad]].
 It uses alt+n to switch workspaces, so I made it so it can additionally use alt+symbol.

 From: ~/.xmonad/xmonad.hs
 <code>